I’m sure you’ve seen it all over your FB feed. Maybe you even added a status of your own.

 And most especially, #MyGodHeals.

 Please, whatever abuse you’ve gone through, don’t just live with it.
-I know someone who did and she lost or destroyed relationships with so many of the people she claimed to love because of her refusal to deal with it.
+I know someone who did and she lost or destroyed relationships with so many of the people she claimed to love because she refused to deal with it.
 Find a Bible believing, Bible preaching church, and start Biblical counseling.

 We’re all humans, we’re all imperfect, but we can love and be the hands and feet of Christ.
 Let us.
 You can find comfort, and healing, and hope in Jesus.